profvanselow/MavenDeployFXdb/README.md

  10. Database integration works in IntelliJ!

  CSS
- A css file could be placed in the resources folder within src/main and linked with `<URL value="@Prod.css" />` in fxml.
+ A css file could be placed in the resources folder within src/main and linked with `<URL value="@filename.css" />` in fxml.

 ## Depolyment